DistanceDevelopment/spatial-workshops/pre-survey.md

 # Equipment

-* Will you bring your own laptop?
+* Will you bring your own laptop? (radio buttons, yes/no)
-* What kind of laptop?
+* What kind of laptop? (radio buttons)
   * Mac
   * Windows
   * Linux
-* Will it have the following installed?
+* Will it have the following installed? (check box)
   * R
   * RStudio
   * Packages
   * ArcGIS
   * MGET

 # Statistical experience

-* Have you performed a distance sampling survey before
+* Have you performed a distance sampling survey before? (check box)
   - Line
   - Point
   - Terrestrial